 feet with minimal decompression possible.
 Due to the

 nature of this trip, it is by application only - no one

-is guaranteed a space until his or her application and
+is guaranteed a space until his or her paperwork and

 deposit have been received, reviewed and approved by

 Brian (may require an in person meeting to review

 expereince and qualifications do not meet the

 Other fossil diving trips drop you in a murky river